justindwang/CS100-Final-Project/README.md

 F.  The input of our project is the raw attendance/infraction data from the user.
     The output of our project is the organization and storage of the inputted data inside a local database, which the user can access through an interface.

+How to Run Attendance Manager v.0.0.1

+<a href="https://github.com/bernieshan/CS100-Final-Project/archive/master.zip">Click here to download the application</a>